What have management and self-help books ever done for us?

-I am generalising of course, both about British attitudes to American culture, specifically business culture, and also about that great and often – to us – unusual country.
-And while I disagree with the British sentiment, an attitude I think has held us back, there is yet an element of truth in it.
-Because as I read or tried to read these business and self-help and motivational books (call them what you will), through each and every one of them, one thing became so glaringly obvious that I began to wonder how the industry in this type of book had been sustained for so long.
+I am of course generalising, both about British attitudes to American culture, specifically business culture, and also about that great and often – to us – unusual country.
+And while I disagree with the British sentiment, an attitude I think has held us back, there is an element of truth in it.
+Because as I read or tried to read these business, self-help and motivational books (call them what you will), with every one of them, one thing became so glaringly obvious that I began to wonder how sales of this type of book had been sustained for so long.
 During one of Steve Coogan’s live comedy shows in the 1990s, his character Alan Partridge gave a presentation for which he had boiled down all the management techniques ever written down, arriving at one simple formula.
-That, for all the apparently different methods, across different industries, across all the business and personal motivational techniques, the ultimate method of how to achieve one’s ends was extremely simple: Think, Act, That’s it.
+That, for all the apparently different methods, across different industries, in all the business and personal motivational techniques, the ultimate method of how to achieve one’s ends was extremely simple: Think, Act, That’s it.
 When I saw this show, it crystalised for me what had long been growing in my mind.
 And with a combination of embarrassment and admiration for the phenomenon that is Steve Coogan, I realised I had been a fool.

 I had been taught a costly and time-consuming lesson.
-It is opinion, but sometimes I pull such books off the library shelf and each sentence is nothing but an exercise in stating the bleeding obvious, as Basil Fawlty said of his wife’s ramblings.
+Sometimes I pull such books off the library shelf and each sentence is nothing but an exercise in stating the bleeding obvious, as Basil Fawlty said of his wife’s ramblings.

-And if I am right – who knows, I may be – then what a lot of energy, paper, and time is wasted on such things, and, more, what is the state of our dignity as a society and how we set our priorities and what and who we set up as our role models?
+And if I am right – who knows, I may be – then what a lot of energy, paper and time is wasted on such things.
+Moreover, what does it say about our dignity as individuals and as a society, about how we set our priorities and who we have as our role models?
 For it still goes on of course, not least on our television screens with immensely successful shows such as The Apprentice.

-Perhaps the only point of the books I read was that someone did something, it worked, and you could do it too… even if what they did could have been dreamt up by the average man, even an average man recovering from a medically-induced deep slumber.
-And by man I mean man or woman.
-Or child – with the medication administered at a reduced level.
+Perhaps the only point of the books I read was that someone did something, it worked, and you could do it too… even if what they did could have been dreamt up by the average person, even an average person recovering from a medically-induced deep slumber.

 I exclude many of the useful self-help books on physical and mental health issues.
-These are a life-line for some and, often written by the experienced and/or professionals carry, I believe, ten times more weight and usefulness than management and other types of self-help book, although the comparison is hardly a fair one.
+These are a lifeline for some and are usually written by experienced professionals.
+They are far more useful.

 Perhaps I am being a little trite here.
-Perhaps, in a few of these books, I’ve picked up the odd useful snippet, a half-sentence here, a bullet-point there, that gave me if not a truth hitherto unknown to me and therefore stimulating and useful, then merely a banal reminder of something I had long known but had forgotten due to having had to think of more interesting things.
+Perhaps, in a few of these books, I’ve picked up the odd useful snippet, a half-sentence here, a bullet-point there, that gave me if not a truth hitherto unknown to me, then merely a banal reminder of something I had long known but had forgotten due to having had to think of more interesting things.

 Related external link: